“Technical Debt is the additional effort and work required to complete any software development.”

 Lint is also a very flexible and popular one (there are plugins for the most popular IDEs and you can write your own custom rules, in this case on Android):

-Static code analysis should be our first mandatory step to tackle and measure technical debt.
 So let’s make sure we include as a regular practice in our engineering process.

 EXPERIENCED Level Unlocked!
 Tech Debt Radar